Open-Ended Reinforcement Learning with Neural Reward Functions: Robotic environments: Zero-Shot Transfer

 \section{Robotic environments: Zero-Shot Transfer}

 We use the Optuna hyperparameter tuning library \cite{akiba2019optuna} to create Table \ref{table:zero-shot}.
 We ran multiple optimization procedures.
 For each one, we fix a number of environment steps, then optimize the final performance on the environment reward over $200$ runs.
 We iteratively increased the number of timesteps until the highest score of the $200$ runs beats our averaged zero-shot performance.
 We take the hyperparemters of that run and train $10$ agents until they outperform our averaged zero-shot performance.
 The average number of training steps needed for this is reported in Table~\ref{table:zero-shot}.
 In the \hum environment three of the runs did not reach the score in $100M$ steps, at which point we stopped training.
 We nonetheless took $100M$ into the average.
-The code for the hyperparameter search and the results of our conducted studies will be made available upon publication.
+The code for the hyperparameter search and the results of our conducted studies can be found in the supplementary material.